yash9111/questdb.io/docs/reference/sql/join.md

 description: JOIN SQL keyword reference documentation.
 ---

-QuestDB supports the following types of joins: `INNER`, `LEFT (OUTER)`, `CROSS`, `ASOF`, and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.
-All supported join types can be combined in a single SQL statement;
+QuestDB supports the type of joins you can frequently find in relational
+databases: `INNER`, `LEFT (OUTER)`, `CROSS`.
+Additionally, it implements joins which are particularly useful for time-series analytics: `ASOF`, `LT`, and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.

-QuestDB SQL's optimizer determines the best execution order and algorithms.
+All supported join types can be combined in a single SQL statement; QuestDB SQL's optimizer determines the best execution order and algorithms.

 There are no known limitations on the size of tables or sub-queries used in joins and there are no limitations on the number of joins, either.